-Americus’s own Les Kinney inducted into SDRA Hall of Fame - Americus Times-Recorder
+Les Kinney inducted into SDRA Hall of Fame - Americus Times-Recorder

 Once his competitive racing days were over, Les Kinney went into the restaurant business and owned his own restaurant in Albany called Kinney’s.
 After selling the restaurant in 1979, Kinney worked as a car salesman for various motor companies and was a trucker for Southeastern Freight Lines until he retired in 2006 at age 68.

 Kinney and his wife Martha still live in Americus.
 They have four children: Keith Kinney (Tammy), Beth Davis (Terry), Kevin Kinney (Sally) and Buck Kinney (Beth).
 They also have 11 grandchildren and 13 great grandchildren.
-Kinney is one of the many natives of Americus and Sumter County who have gone on to become champions in their sport and have made both Americus and Sumter County proud.
+Kinney is one of the many people who call Americus and Sumter County home who have gone on to become champions in their sport and have made both Americus and Sumter County proud.

 GSW Women’s Soccer Team continues with best start in program history